Admin ConsoleOversight & VisibilityEvent Logging

 • Removed domain domain-name.
 (2001)

-• Domain-name verified.
+• domain-name verified.
 (2002)

-• Domain-name not verified.
+• domain-name not verified.
 (2003)

 Secrets Manager events

-Secrets Manager events are available both from the Reporting tab of your organization vault and from the service account Event logs page.
-The following Secrets Manager events are captured:
+Secrets Manager events are available both from the Reporting tab of your organization vault and from the

-• Accessed secret secret-identifier.
-(2100)
+• Accessed a secret with identifier: secret-identifier (2100)

 Provider events

-When any of the above events is executed by a member of an administering provider, the User column will record the name of the provider.
+, the User column will record the name of the provider.
 Additionally, a provider-specific event will record whenever a member of an administering provider accesses your organization vault:

 Provider accessing events